Arvanu

 Use it to judge how I think, not to pretend I am a giant firm.

-The value of the NPLabs story is not “look how many logos there are.”
-The value is that it shows the shape of the work: workflow design, production pressure, AI features inside a business process, and operational judgment in a regulated context.
+The point of the NPLabs story is not “look how many logos we have.”
+It is that you can see the shape of the work: workflow design, production pressure, AI features inside a real business process, and operational judgment under regulation.